spcl/dace/README.md

 _Decoupling domain science from performance optimization._

 DaCe is a parallel programming framework that takes code in Python/NumPy and other programming languages, and maps it to high-performance **CPU, GPU, and FPGA** programs, which can be optimized to achieve state-of-the-art.
 Internally, DaCe uses the Stateful DataFlow multiGraph (SDFG) *data-centric intermediate representation*: A transformable, interactive representation of code based on data movement.
 Since the input code and the SDFG are separate, it is posible to optimize a program without changing its source, so that it stays readable.
 On the other hand, transformations are customizable and user-extensible, so they can be written once and reused in many applications.
 With data-centric parallel programming, we enable **direct knowledge transfer** of performance optimization, regardless of the application or the target processor.

 DaCe generates high-performance programs for:
- * Multi-core CPUs (tested on Intel and IBM POWER9)
+ * Multi-core CPUs (tested on Intel, IBM POWER9, and ARM with SVE)
- * NVIDIA GPUs
- * AMD GPUs (with HIP)
+ * NVIDIA GPUs and AMD GPUs (with HIP)
- * Xilinx FPGAs
- * Intel FPGAs
+ * Xilinx and Intel FPGAs

 DaCe can be written inline in Python and transformed in the command-line/Jupyter Notebooks, or SDFGs can be interactively modified using the Data-centric Interactive Optimization Development Environment (DIODE, currently experimental).

 For more information, see our [paper](http://www.arxiv.org/abs/1902.10345).